 - Release of antimicrobial proteins that help neutrophils (a type of white blood cell) destroys pathogens.

 - Inflammatory response – creates a hostile environment for certain types of pathogens at the injury site; sends in cells that engulf and destroy pathogens.

 The adaptive immune system includes

-Adaptive immunity is highly specific and directed towards specific pathogens.
+Adaptive immunity is highly specific and directed toward specific pathogens.
 It is carried out by two types of immune cells – T and B cells.
-Therefore, it has two pathways (1) humoral immunity whereby these B cells produce antibodies that fight off the pathogen, and (2) cellular immunity where the T cells are directly involved in fighting off the pathogen .
+Therefore, it has two pathways (1) humoral immunity, whereby these B cells produce antibodies that fight off the pathogen, and (2) cellular immunity, where the T cells are directly involved in fighting off the pathogen .